-In this basic tutorial, you will learn-
+In this Artificial Intelligence tutorial, you will learn the following AI basics-

 - What is AI?

-- Introduction to AI Levels
+- Introduction to Artificial Intelligence Levels

-- A brief History of Artificial Intelligence
+- History of Artificial Intelligence

-- Type of Artificial Intelligence
+- Goals of Artificial Intelligence

 - Where is AI used?
 Examples

 Nowadays, AI is used in almost all industries, giving a technological edge to all companies integrating AI at scale.
 According to McKinsey, AI has the potential to create 600 billion dollars of value in retail bring 50 per cent more incremental value in banking compared with other analytics techniques.
 In transport and logistics, the potential revenue jump is 89% more.